Find What Your Plant Is Telling You

 Pest Damage

-Seeing bugs, webbing, or sticky stuff on your plant?
-Use this visual guide to identify common houseplant pests like mealybugs, spider mites, and scale, and learn how to act.
+Bugs, webbing, or sticky stuff on your plant can be caused by pests like mealybugs, spider mites, and scale.

 Powdery Mildew